g0v-it/data-agcom/sdaas/README.md

 ##  Data visualization axioms

-For each observation, a "normalized speak time" (nst) is calculated using the formula:
+For each observation, a "normalized speaking time" (nst) is calculated using the formula:

 `nst := seconds_in(speakingTime)/days_in(refPeriod )`